 Still, you can do a few things to lessen the danger.
 For one thing, I recommend watching weather reports and avoiding times of snow, ice, and thunderstorms.
 This trail is risky enough on a clear, warm day; a snowy or rainy hike seems unnecessarily reckless to me.

-With that in mind, perhaps the most important tip is to start as early in the day as possible.
-That means getting on the 7 a.m. park shuttle bus and heading straight to The Grotto stop, where you can access the Angels Landing Trail.
+With that in mind, perhaps the most important tip is to get an early start… That means getting to the shuttle bus as soon as possible in the morning to access the Angels Landing Trailhead.

 As with other busy national park attractions, it’s best to try to time your Angels Landing hike for the middle of the week rather than the weekend.

 Weather-wise, the best times of the year to visit are spring and fall, which typically feature warm, sunny days and cool nights.
-Along with their cooler temperatures, April, May, September, and October have slightly lower visitation numbers — ranging from about 370,000 in April to about 497,000 in September.
+Along with cooler temperatures, the shoulder times of March, April, October, and November have lower visitation numbers.

-Park visitation numbers show that July is the busiest month, with more than 600,000 visitors in 2019.
-It is also the hottest month, with average high temperatures reaching the high 80s.
-June and August attract nearly as many visitors, and they also register average highs in the 80s.
+Park visitation numbers show that June is the busiest month, with more than 675,00 visitors in 2021.
+It is also one of the hottest months, with average high temperatures reaching the high 80-degree Fahrenheit range.
+June and August attract nearly as many visitors, and they also register average highs in the 80s and low 90s.

-Although Angels Landing’s final half-mile ascent gets much of the attention, remember that you have to climb about 1,000 feet in elevation over 2 miles to get to that point.
+Although Angels Landing’s last half-mile ascent gets much of the attention, remember that you have to climb about 1,000 feet in elevation over 2 miles to get to that point.

 Don’t underestimate the difficulty of the first part of Angels Landing.
 The first 1.5 miles involve a continuous climb over largely shadeless terrain before you reach Refrigerator Canyon, a short shady section.
 On a hot day, the first part of the trail can be a bit of a slog that can sap your energy.
 The upside is that the views along this section are stellar, often with the entire valley spread out below.